The Eve of St. Agnes: Plot

 On a bitterly chill night, an elderly beadsman says his prayers in the chapel of the ancestral home of Madeline's family, where a loud party has begun.
 Madeline pines for the love of Porphyro, sworn enemy to her kin.
 She has heard 'old dames full many times declare' that she may receive sweet dreams of her lover if, on this night, St. Agnes' Eve, she retires to bed following the proper rituals.

 Later that night, Porphyro makes his way to the castle and braves entry, seeking out Angela, an elderly woman friendly to his family, and importuning her to lead him to Madeline's room at night, where he may but gaze upon her sleeping form.
 Angela is persuaded only with difficulty, and first obtains some food from the banquet for them.

 Concealed in an ornate, carved closet in Madeline's room, Porphyro watches as Madeline makes ready for bed.
 He creeps forth as she sleeps, to prepare a feast of rare delicacies.
 Madeline wakes and sees before her the same image she has seen in her dream and, thinking Porphyro part of it, receives him into her bed.
 Waking in full and realising her mistake, she tells Porphyro she cannot hate him for his deception since her heart is so much in his, but that if he goes now he leaves behind "A dove forlorn and lost / With sick unpruned wing".

 Porphyro declares his love for Madeline and promises her a home with him over the southern moors.
 They flee from the castle, passing insensate, drunken revellers and rush into the night.
 Angela's death is revealed in the poem's final stanza and the beadsman, "after thousand aves told, / For aye unsought for slept among his ashes cold".

 Commentary

-Written in the Gothic style, the poem reflects "...many of the same concerns that Keats explores in his odes -- imagination, dreaming and vision, and life as a mixture of opposites."
-In it, Keats blends a medieval legend with a tale of star-crossed lovers, such as Romeo and Juliet and the traditional French romance Floris and Blancheflour.
+Written in the Gothic style, the poem reflects "many of the same concerns that Keats explores in his odes — imagination, dreaming and vision, and life as a mixture of opposites."
+In it, Keats blends a medieval legend with a tale of star-crossed lovers, as did Romeo and Juliet and the traditional French romance Floris and Blancheflour.